-- a full repository of all the policies and procedures that are referred to in this handbook (see page 36) - quick links to useful academic resources for your studies (see Online Resources, p22) - academic skills resources on a variety of academic skills topics - ways to get in touch with the College if you need to update your personal details, give some feedback or contact your tutor
+- a full repository of all the policies and procedures that are referred to in this handbook - quick links to useful academic resources for your studies (see Online Resources) - academic skills resources on a variety of academic skills topics - ways to get in touch with the College if you need to update your personal details, give some feedback or contact your tutor length of those matches.
+For example, a piece of work with a couple of small matches might return a percentage of 5%, but a piece of work with several large matches might return a percentage of 50%.